 Traveling to Las Vegas for the first time and not sure where to start or what to know before your first visit?
 Planning a trip to Vegas might be overwhelming, especially so if this is your first time in the city and you want to experience the best of it.

 One of the best parts about visiting Las Vegas is that it has something for everyone and for every budget!
 You can be a millionaire or an aspiring one and still manage to have a fantastic time living big in this fascinating city that never sleeps.
 However, there are some things that you really should know before you go.

 To help you plan your first trip to Vegas, we selected some of the best tips for visiting Las Vegas.
 This no-nonsense practical guide will not only help you plan your trip, but will also show you how to make the best of your visit, time, and budget.

-Good to know: This guide is written with the help of our American writer Rosie Queen.
-She travels to Vegas on a regular basis, absolutely loves it, and is passionate about sharing her experience and top tips for first-time travelers to Las Vegas.
-We hope that her insider knowledge and first-hand experience will help you make the most of your trip.
+Good to know: This guide is now updated after our recent trip.
+We hope that our first-hand experience and top tips for first-time travelers to Las Vegas will help you make the most of your trip.
 Find out!

 If you are traveling to Las Vegas for the first time, there is a lot for you to know to make the most of your adventure.
 Here are some of our top travel tips for Vegas:

 There are two main areas of Las Vegas that you will hear people talk about and that you should definitely see: Downtown/ Old Vegas and the Strip.

 Downtown or Old Vegas refers to the area that was the original gambling district.
 It’s located just north of the strip and centered around Fremont Street.